BeObm/Scraping-Article-From-Pubmed/README.md

 # Scraping Article Metadata From PubMed
-Projet for scraping paper article metadata  from PubMed database
+Project for scraping  article metadata  from PubMed database